About

 The Creek Design

 Undertaking the rehabilitation of the waterway that had replaced the marsh was to prove particularly difficult.
 The main reason for this was that the waterway more closely resembled eroded drain than any type of waterway that had existed prior to white settlement.
-Without a naturally existing template which could be followed it became necessary to in essence create a new type of waterway.
-This new type of waterway would aim to replicate many of the attributes of natural waterways while at the same time making allowance for a combination of conditions that would rarely if ever be encountered in a natural/normal creek or marsh.
+Some of the key elements that define a damaged waterway like this include:

 Aggressive ongoing erosion both of the bed and the banks